a2tt/design-patterns-written-in-python/creational/readme.md

 ```

 The multiton pattern has same disadvantages with the singleton pattern.
 Tight coupling could happen and
-testing relevant classes would become more difficult.
+it would become more difficult to test relevant classes.

 **A.K.A.**
 - Registry